CopernicaMarketingSoftware/Documentation/SMTPeter/api-documentation/smtp-api.md

 ## Which ports does SMTPeter support?

-SMTPeter supports both port 25 and 587.
+SMTPeter supports both port 25, 465 and 587.

-> Whilst we support both port 25 and 587, we recommend using **Port 587** to avoid limits set by some hosting providers.

 <!---
 ## Common errors